Your Middleton fall color guide

-In southern Wisconsin, fall color usually peaks in mid-to late-October, so be sure to check back regularly for the latest conditions.
+In southern Wisconsin, fall color usually peaks mid-to-late October, so check regularly for the latest conditions.
 Click on the link on this page or here for the Fall Color Report.

 Here are some other fall color hotspots in and around Middleton:

 - Governor Nelson State Park (10 minutes/5.5 miles from downtown Middleton)

 - Pheasant Branch Creek Corridor Trail (3 minutes/1 miles from downtown Middleton)

 - Pope Farm Conservancy (10 minutes/5 miles from downtown Middleton)

 - University of Wisconsin Madison Arboretum (15 minutes/9.5 miles from downtown Middleton)

 - UW-Madison Lakeshore Nature Preserve (13 minutes/5 miles from downtown Middleton)

 - Devil’s Lake State Park (45 minutes/33.5 miles from downtown Middleton)

 - Blue Mound State Park (30 minutes/24 miles from downtown Middleton)